Claude Dallas

-Claude Lafayette Dallas Jr. (born March 11, 1950) was convicted of voluntary manslaughter in the deaths of two game wardens in Idaho.
+Claude Lafayette Dallas Jr. (born March 11, 1950) is an American cowboy and felon convicted of voluntary manslaughter in the deaths of two game wardens in Idaho.
 On May 16, 1986, he became the 400th fugitive listed on the FBI Ten Most Wanted List.

 Biography

-Born in Winchester, Virginia, Dallas' father was a dairy farmer.
-When he was young, his family moved from the Shenandoah Valley to Michigan and Claude Dallas spent most of his childhood in Luce County, later moving to rural Morrow County, Ohio, where he learned to trap and hunt game.
+Born in Winchester, Virginia, the son of a dairy farmer, Dallas was the second of six brothers in a family of nine children.
+When he was young, his family moved from the Shenandoah Valley to Michigan and Claude Dallas spent most of his childhood in Luce County, later moving to rural Morrow County, Ohio, where he helped milk cows and learned to trap and hunt game.

-As a boy, Dallas read many books about the old west and dreamed of someday living as the 19th century characters in the books he read.
+As a boy, Dallas read many books about the Old West and dreamed of someday living as the 19th century characters in the books he read.
 He graduated from Mount Gilead High School in 1967, then headed out west, hitchhiking most of the way across the United States, finally landing in Oregon where he earned a living as a ranch hand and trapper.

-Out of contact with his family back east, he claimed to be unaware of draft notices mailed to his parents' home ordering him to report for induction into the U.S. military during the Vietnam War.
+Out of contact with his family back east, he claimed to have been unaware of draft notices mailed to his parents' home ordering him to report for induction into the U.S. military during the Vietnam War.
 When Dallas failed to report for induction into the military on September 17, 1970, the government issued a warrant for his arrest.

 He was eventually tracked down more than three years later by the FBI.
 Dallas was arrested for draft dodging on October 15, 1973, despite the fact that it had already been announced by Secretary of Defense Melvin Laird earlier that same year that no further draft orders would be issued effectively ending conscription in the U.S.